Sine-Saloum: Ecosystem

 Much of the region consists of mangrove swamps.
 The upper reaches of the rivers adjoin the Sahel region and are affected by its desertification.
 The salinity of the water increased during the 1970s instance of the Sahel drought and mismanagement of the rivers upstream has been described as a factor.
 Mangroves are disappearing, and freshwater fish are disappearing with them.
 The villagers have difficulty obtaining freshwater.
 Sometimes water pumps are donated by international organizations, but spare parts are difficult to find when the pumps fail.
 The change in water salinity is affecting the ecosystem as much as it is changing the lifestyle of the inhabitants of the region.

 Navigation

-Sine-Saloum has long been feared by even Europe's most distinguished mariners because the sandbanks move, particularly in Sangomar.
+Sine-Saloum has long been feared by outsiders' most distinguished mariners because the sandbanks move, particularly in Sangomar.
 This danger to outsiders has long protected the region and preserved its individual villages.